Yes, surrealism and transcendence have influenced the subconscious world of reality.

 In other words, we can assume it as an apex category.
 Most importantly, a state where a person embraces the ‘unique aspects of aesthetic philosophy through imaginative prowess.’

-Likewise, the powers of imagination in the form of surrealism is uncanny.
+Likewise, the powers of imagination in the form of surrealism are uncanny.
 Therefore, it is experienced by people who strive to attain it.
-However, its existence remains unknown, and its effects on human psychology is still a mystery.
+However, its existence remains unknown, and its effects on human psychology are still a mystery.

 Surrealism is divided into two forms of art based upon the abstracts and figures, namely:

 Figurative surrealism is a form of surrealist art that represents itself through ‘human or animal figures and visual images’ beyond the logical aspects of art.